 This was a tough one, since the Giants are basically playing with house money after their second Super Bowl title in five years.
 Sure, they're expected to defend that title, but if they don't, how disappointed can Giants fans really be?
 After everything the Giants' players proved in December, January and February, the roster isn't exactly loaded with guys who have much left to prove.

 So to answer the question of who faces the "most challenging" season, I'm going with running back Ahmad Bradshaw.
-He's proven that he's tough by playing through pain.
-He's proven that he's good by putting up big numbers when given the starting job.
-He's proven he has leadership qualities by calling out his offensive line early last year.
+He's proved he's tough by playing through pain.
+He's proved he's good by putting up big numbers when given the starting job.
+He's proved he has leadership qualities by calling out his offensive line early last year.
 But with Brandon Jacobs gone off to San Francisco in free agency and a group of very young backups behind him, Bradshaw in 2012 has to prove he can handle a full season's workload without breaking down.